execas/execas.github.io/_posts/2020-01-12-advanced-rop2.md

 ### Continue executing the program

-After the program has been infected, the execution will continue at `main+15`
+After the program has been infected, the execution will continue at `main+15`:

 ```
+(gdb) disas main
    0x0000000000401212 <+0>:     push   %rbp
    0x0000000000401213 <+1>:     mov    %rsp,%rbp
    0x0000000000401216 <+4>:     sub    $0x10,%rsp